Akshat-sys01/coffee-machine/README.md

 # ☕ Python Coffee Machine Simulator

-A text-based coffee machine simulator built in Python.
+A text-based coffee machine simulator built in Python and implemented in Jupyter Notebooks.
 This project demonstrates both procedural and Object-Oriented Programming (OOP) approaches to building a simple application.
 It simulates the core functionalities of a coffee machine, including handling drink orders, managing resources, and processing coin-based payments.

 -----